bitprj/devrel/IMC_WhyReact/blog.md

 6. <a href="https://codesandbox.io/s/react-hooks-usestate-lr8nj?file=/src/index.js">React component with state</a>

-> Last, but definitely not least, here's an example of <a href='https://daveceddia.com/visual-guide-to-state-in-react/'>**state**</a>.
+> Last, but definitely not least, here's an example of **state**.
 If you're familiar with object-oriented programming, think of state as class attributes, except you can update it throughout a component's lifecycle and pass it between different components (<a href='https://reactjs.org/docs/lifting-state-up.html'>lifting state</a>).

-In this example, I have two state variables—_animes_ holds the anime titles that are waiting to be recommended, and _recs_ holds the anime titles that have been recommended.
+> In this example, I have two state variables—_animes_ holds the anime titles that are waiting to be recommended, and _recs_ holds the anime titles that have been recommended.
 These two state variables are updated whenever a button is pressed.
 Take your time to mess around with the code in this example, since there are quite a few fundamental concepts to digest.

+> Until the introduction of <a href='https://reactjs.org/docs/hooks-intro.html'>hooks</a>, functional components were stateless—they COULD NOT use state, unlike class components.
+With hooks, we can use state and control lifecycle events in functional components, although it's a bit different from how it's done in class components.

-State is one of the most important concepts to grasp in React, so I definitely encourage you to get a ton of practice with it!
+> State is one of the most important concepts to grasp in React, so I definitely encourage you to get a ton of practice with it!

 ```js
 import React, { useState } from 'react';